navanchauhan/navanchauhan.github.io/Content/posts/2021-06-25-Blog2Twitter-P1.md

 ## Plan of Action

 I recently shifted my website to a static site generator I wrote specifically for myself.
-Thus, it should be easy to just add a feature into it to check for new posts, split the text into chunks for Twitter threads and post them on Twitter.
+Thus, it should be easy to just add a feature to check for new posts, split the text into chunks for Twitter threads and tweet them.
 I am not handling lists or images right now.

 ## Time to Code